Performative Reading of "Simone Forti: improvising a life" with Professor Ann Cooper Albright

 book title, Improvising a Life

-A dancer, scholar, and a 2019-2020 John Simon Memorial Guggenheim fellow, Ann Cooper Albright is professor at the Departmentof Dance at Oberlin College.
-Simone Forti: improvising a life is her latest book.
-She is also co-editor, with David Gere, of Taken by Surprise: Improvisation in Dance and Mind.
-She is a veteran practitioner of Contact Improvisation, has taught workshops internationally, and facilitated Critical Mass: Cl @ 50 which brought 300 dancers to Oberlin from across the world to learn, talk, and dance together in celebration of the 50th anniversary of this extraordinary form.
+Ann Cooper Albright is professor at the Department of Dance at Oberlin College as well as a dancer, scholar and a 2019-2020 John Simon Memorial Guggenheim fellow.
+For this event, she will present a performative reading of Simone Forti: improvising a life, her latest book.
+Albright is also the co-editor of Taken by Surprise: Improvisation in Dance and Mind.
+She is a veteran practitioner of Contact Improvisation, has taught workshops internationally and facilitated Critical Mass: Cl @ 50 which brought 300 dancers to Oberlin from across the world to learn, talk and dance together in celebration of the 50th anniversary of this extraordinary form.
 Encounters with Contact Improvisation is the product of one of her adventures in writing and dancing and dancing and writing with others, as is the new collection Resistance and Support: Contact Improvisation @ 50.

-Supported by Ohio State's Melton Center for Jewish Studies and Department of Dance.
+Supported by the Melton Center for Jewish Studies and the Department of Dance.